 Stave off the dreaded “I’m bored” syndrome that hits partway into any vacation or downtime with a few of the BEST simple STEM activities that cost almost next to nothing.
-We have a bunch of easy STEM challenges to get the juices flowing, keep the kids thinking, and best of all learning.
-As always we have plenty of science experiments and STEM activities to get through a whole year.
+We have many easy STEM challenges to get the juices flowing, and keep the kiddos thinking and learning.
+As always, we have plenty of STEM projects to get you through the year.
 Shhh, don’t tell them!

 EASY STEM CHALLENGES

 So you ask, what does costing next to nothing look like for a simple STEM activity?
 What materials do I actually need to do fun STEM activities?
-If I don’t know a whole lot about STEM, can we still do these activities?
+If I don’t know much about STEM, can we still do these activities?

-Well, easy STEM activities can look exactly like grabbing items from the pantry, recycling bin, junk drawer, and maybe a trip to the dollar store too.
-I always like to make sure I have a few basic supplies on hand as you will find in our engineering kit for kids.
+Easy STEM activities can look like grabbing items from the pantry, recycling bin, junk drawer, and maybe a trip to the dollar store too.
+I always like to ensure I have a few basic supplies, as you will find in our MUST HAVE STEM SUPPLIES LIST (free bonus pack too).

 WHAT IS STEM?

-STEM stands for science, technology, engineering, and math, and activities involving these fields have a huge impact on kids.
-Even the simplest STEM activities like the catapult I talk about below provide numerous opportunities for kids to learn and explore STEM.
+First, STEM stands for science, technology, engineering and math.
+STEM activities involving these fields have a huge impact on kids.
+Even the simplest STEM activities, like building the catapult I talk about below, provide numerous opportunities for kids to learn and explore STEM.

-It might look like your kids are just playing, but they are doing oh so much more.
-Look closely, you will see the design process in motion.
-You will see experimenting and critical thinking in action, and you will notice problem-solving at its finest.
+These STEM building activities might look like your kids are just playing, but they are doing much more.
+Look closely; you will see the engineering design process in motion.
+You will see experimenting and critical thinking in action and notice problem-solving at its finest.
 When kids play, they learn about the world around them!

 STEM TEACHES LIFE SKILLS

-There are some great vacation or distance learning STEM activities here that will really keep everyone busy.
-I highly encourage you to get in on the fun if you can but hold back on providing the answers when things don’t go as expected.
+I highly encourage you to get in on the fun if you can but hold back on providing the answers when things don’t go as expected!

 Read more on how STEM provides real-world skills!

-It’s always good to talk about the importance of failing with our kids.
-Some of our greatest inventors like Darwin, Newton, Einstein, and Edison failed and failed time again only to make history later on.
+It’s always good to discuss the importance of failing with our kids.
+Some of our greatest inventors, like Darwin, Newton, Einstein, and Edison, failed and failed time again, only to make history later on.
 And why is that?
 Because they didn’t give up.

 10 SIMPLE STEM ACTIVITIES FOR KIDS

-So let’s get started with some of the best, simplest, and most fun STEM activities that will have your kids chanting your name and eagerly waiting for the next awesome idea.
+So let’s start with some of the best, simplest, and most fun STEM activities that will have your kids chanting your name and eagerly waiting for the next awesome idea.

 Each of these easy STEM activities will provide you with a materials list or you can read about it under the descriptions below.
 The STEM supplies are pretty simple and you probably have most of it floating around the house.